 Save Recipe

-People love my vegan seitan turkey recipe that has been on the blog for the last year, but my gluten-free readers have been asking me how to make a gluten-free vegan turkey too.
-I tried a bunch of different methods, but it wasn’t until I combined my chickpea omelet recipe with seasoned tofu, that the recipe baked up with a great firm texture.
+People love my vegan seitan turkey recipe, which has been on the blog for a while, but my gluten-free readers have also been asking me how to make a gluten-free vegan turkey.
+I tried several different methods, but it wasn’t until I combined my chickpea omelet recipe with seasoned tofu that the recipe baked up with a great, firm texture.

 If you are gluten-free, you can also make my whole roasted cauliflower with tahini dressing.

-• Tofu – I use super firm high protein tofu that comes in a vacuum-sealed package.
-If you can’t find the high-protein tofu, you can use 2 1/2 packages of extra firm tofu that have been very well pressed.
-This is the base of the “turkey” if you want a soy-free option, check out my vegan turkey recipe made from seitan.
+• Tofu – I use the super firm, high-protein tofu that comes in a vacuum-sealed package.
+If you can’t find the high-protein tofu, you can use 2 1/2 packages of extra-firm tofu that have been very well pressed.
+This is the base of the “turkey.”
+If you’re looking for a soy-free option, consider my vegan turkey recipe, which is made from seitan.

-• Broth – I like to use Not Chick’n Broth for flavor and to rehydrate the chickpea flour.
+• Broth – I prefer using Not Chick’n Broth for its flavor and to rehydrate the chickpea flour.
 (You can also use water or vegetable broth.)

 • Chickpea Flour – this is the binder that will hold your loaf together and give it a meatier texture.
 This can’t be swapped out with anything else.

-• Light Olive Oil – or any neutral-flavored oil to oil the baking pan and to keep the tofu moist. (optional) Feel free to leave it out, I just find the tofu to be dryer tasting without it.
+• Light Olive Oil – or any neutral-flavored oil to oil the baking pan and to keep the tofu moist. (optional) Feel free to leave it out; I just find the tofu to be drier tasting without it.
 However, I do highly recommend using some oil in the basting liquid to brown the top of your tofu turkey.

 • Poultry Seasoning – for flavor.
 You can swap this out for ground sage if you want.

-• Nutritional Yeast – for flavor. (optional) There is nothing that replaces its umami flavor, but if you don’t have it, you can leave it out.
+• Nutritional Yeast – for flavor. (optional) There is nothing that replaces its umami flavor, but if you don’t have it, you can omit it.

 • Garlic Powder – for flavor.